galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing-offline.md

 title: "Installing the Galasa plug-in offline"
 ---

-The Galasa zip file is available from the <a href="https://ibm.github.io/mainframe-downloads/downloads.html" target="_blank">IBM Mainframe Downloads</a> website and can be downloaded and extracted to a directory of your choice.
+The Galasa _isolated.zip_ file is available from the <a href="https://resources.galasa.dev" target="_blank">https://resources.galasa.dev/</a> site and can be downloaded and extracted to a directory of your choice.
 The zip file contains three directories (eclipse, maven and javadoc), an `isolated.tar` file and a `docs.jar` file.

 The eclipse directory contains the Galasa plug-in, and the maven directory contains dependencies that are required for building Galasa tests.
 The javadoc directory contains the Javadoc API documentation for the Galasa Managers.